 A: You can potentially submit 25 ideas.
 Here’s why: You are given 25 points to use as desired (see How many ideas may I support?); whenever you submit a new idea, you must give it at least one point.

 If an idea that you submitted is then implemented, closed, or found to already exist in the product, your point is returned to you.
 You can then use it to submit a new idea.

 In content forum, you have 50 points to make sure content needs are supported extensively.

 Q: How many ideas may I support?

-A: You start out with 20 points available for your use.
+A: You start out with 25 points available for your use (50 points for content).
 This limitation helps us understand which ideas are the most important to our users.

-If you support an idea that is then implemented, declined, or found to already exist in the product, your points for the idea are returned to you.
+If you support an idea that is then implemented, closed, or found to already exist in the product, your points for the idea are returned to you.

 If you need more points, you can get your points back by removing them from ideas that you have supported.
 To change your points for an idea, just click My feedback, find the idea, and click the Vote button.